csaluigm/QLearningAgent/README.md

 `python main.py --train 1`

 This will train the agent and will store 2 model weights.
-One when it pass the environment solved condition and other after 1800 episodes.
+One when it pass the environment solved condition and other after the training episodes.
 The proposed code normally solves the environment around 600 episodes.

 it stores the model in trained_model.pth on the root of the project.